By Ron Prichard

 Went in to see my dad in the big house, but I found the door ajar.
 There was blood in the living room, and something in his bed.
 I think it was a hand.

-Then the newspaper stopped.
+Not long after the newspaper stopped.
+The cable and Internet not long after.
 Pretty soon so did the mail, and the trash pickups.

 I guess that was two months ago.
 I’ve been locked in the garage most of the time since.
 Lady is still with me, muzzled, mostly bone now, no doubt hungry.
 Smiling through the leather straps, as if to say, come on by.
 Do I have a chemical reaction for you.